YPR-765: Combat history

 Dutch YPR-765s have been extensively used by the Armed Forces of Ukraine during the Russo-Ukrainian War.
-According to the Oryx blog, as of 28 June 2025, 89 YPR-765s have been destroyed, 9 damaged, 16 abandoned and 8 captured by Russian forces.
+According to the Oryx blog, as of 30 August 2026, 108 YPR-765s have been destroyed, 9 damaged but recovered, and 20 abandoned, with 10 captured by Russian forces.
 According to Forbes, at least one of which, was briefly used by Russian forces, until it was destroyed.

 Export

 Ukraine

 In early April 2023, the Dutch Ministry of Defence reported it had donated 196 YPR-765s to Ukraine during the course of the Russian invasion of Ukraine.
 By 20 May 2024, the Ministry of Defence had delivered 207 vehicles with more reportedly on the way.
 As of 29 September 2024, the Dutch Ministry of Defence reported a total of 353 units delivered and pledged.